dchandra1985/portfolio/_posts/2018-01-14-Explore histogram.md

 ---
 layout: post
-title: "Understanding the distribution of the continuous data using histogram"
+title: "Understanding the distribution of the continuous data using the histogram"
 categories:
   - Machine Learning
   - Statistics